Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Moreover, grinding them just before brewing ensures you get the maximum flavor out of every single bean while reducing any chances of bitterness.

-2. Overheating The Pot
+2. Overheating The Moka Pot

 Overheating your Moka Pot is a common mistake that can significantly affect the flavor of your coffee, often resulting in bitterness.